Cuillin Hills seen from Elgol

 The Old Man of Storr

-The steep hike to the base is rewarded with sweeping views over the Sound of Raasay, across to the Scottish mainland, and on clear days, as far as the hills of Wester Ross.
+The climb up is steep in places, but the payoff is worth every step.
+From the base, you’re treated to wide-open views over the Sound of Raasay, across to the Scottish mainland, and on clear days, right out to the distant hills of Wester Ross.

 Mist or sunshine, the Old Man never fails to inspire awe.